 First, in the context of a disposal by a taxpayer of trading stock under an instalment credit agreement, section 24(1) provides that the whole amount, excluding finance charges, is deemed to be included in the taxpayer's gross income at the time of entering into the agreement.
-This deemed inclusion prevents any argument that the proceeds under an instalment credit agreement do not accrue because of a delay in transfer of ownership.
-In ITC 1900 the issue was whether the amounts received or accrued in respect of the disposal of 25 immovable properties had to be included in the appellant's gross income in the 2013 or 2014 years of assessment.
-The court stated that a right to payment in respect of immovable property under the Lategan principle vested in the Appellant, and had a value in its hands, as soon as it was in a position to be able to tender transfer to the purchasers under the agreements.
-The court refused to accept that the accrual took place only upon transfer when payment occurred.
+This prevents any argument that the proceeds under an instalment credit agreement do not accrue because of a delay in transfer of ownership.